Black Honey Bourbon

 Sweet chocolate and conference pear, mature oxidative apples & marzipan notes.

-There are different ways of making honey processed coffees, this method is a little bit more difficult as the coffee skin is not removes with water – but it leaves a sweeter cup, because the fruit slime/ don’t get lost, as when you use water to remove the coffeeskin.
+There are different ways of making honey processed coffees, this method is a little bit more difficult as the coffee skin is not removes with water – and this is one of the reasons its called black honey as the fruit-slime remains intact leaving a sweeter cup with a long aftertaste.

 |Variety||100 % Arabica Red Bourbon|